 Leading change to a new model of ministry requires a sustained focus.
-The value of the cohort is to provide accountability and encouragement.
+The value of the cohort is that its members provide ongoing accountability and encouragement.
 In ministry, it is so easy to be diverted by the immediate, such as the latest fire to be put out or program to adopt, that we can easily lose our way.
 Having partners who are striving for similar outcomes with whom we must check in regularly keeps us on track.
-In addition, this timeframe allows us to get enough into implementing a disciple-making strategy that we can see both the initial benefits and rewards with an outline for our future efforts.
+In addition, this timeframe allows us to move far enough into implementing a Micro Group-based disciple-making strategy that we can see both the initial benefits and rewards with an outline for our future efforts.

 What will be our curriculum?

 The curriculum is presented via an online learning platform (GDI-Gele) that is user-friendly and highly interactive by design.
 As cohort members work through content for the month, they are often prompted to reflect on, or otherwise, respond to readings and other forms of content such as video presentations.
 Responses are viewed and often responded to by other members of the cohort as well as the cohort’s mentor/coach.
 This results in a much richer experience as members are stimulated, encouraged, and supported throughout the period leading up to the monthly Zoom meeting.
 Curriculum topics and sequencing are available in a separate file.